Milatos Cave in Lassithi

 It was then that the Revolution had broken out and the Greeks were trying to deliberate from the Ottoman rule.
-Crete had also risen and the Turks were trying to suspend the revolutionary actions burning villages and killing people.
+Crete had also risen and the Turks were trying to suspend the revolutionary actions of burning villages and killing people.

 In an effort to save themselves, the residents of Milatos found shelter inside the cave.
 The men were protecting the entrance and the Turks had circled the cave, not letting them out.
 Two weeks passed, from February 3rd to 15th, and the Greeks were suffering from hunger and thirst.
 Exhausted as they were, they took a brave decision: to escape the cave and fight the Turks, hoping that some of them would survive.
-However, the Turks brutally killed most of them, the 18 priests were burned to death and those who survived were sold as slavers to Egypt.
+However, the Turks brutally killed most of them, the 18 priests were burned to death and those who survived were sold as slaves to Egypt.

 To commemorate this tragic event, a small church of Saint Thomas was built inside the cave in 1935 and a memorial to host the bones of the killed people.
 A small service is held every year in this cave to their memory.